-- 1.2.
-It is intended that this Code applies to Contractors All Risks Insurance and Third Party Liability Insurance for Tunnel Works.
-The adoption or recognition of this Code is voluntary.
-Contract Insurers are free to decide their own policy on risk management and underwriting and offer different policy conditions to their clients. - 1.3.
-The scope of this Code applies to the project development, design, contract procurement for construction and construction stages of Tunnel Works, wherever these may be carried out geographically, the operation of Tunnel Works so far as any stipulated maintenance period and the impact of Tunnel Works construction on Third Parties including infrastructure. - 1.4.
-The Code excludes the operational performance of tunnels and underground structures other than that included within any stipulated maintenance period under a construction contract. - 1.5.
-The Code is intended to operate in parallel with and does not derogate from: - a) statutory duties, responsibilities and requirements of Local National Legislation relating to health and safety, the design and subsequent implementation of construction activities in respect of Tunnel Works; - b) Local National Standards and/or Codes of Practice appropriate and applicable to design and construction of Tunnel Works including those relating to workmanship and materials; - c) recommendations for and guidance on health and safety practices as set out in British Standard BS6164:2001 (Code of practice for safety in tunnelling in the construction industry) and any subsequent revisions or equivalent appropriate and applicable Local National Standards and/or Codes of Practice. - 1.6 Where the provisions of the Code are more extensive and/or more onerous than any recommendations, statutory requirements, duties, responsibilities or Standards/Codes of Practice set out in Clause 1.5 above, the requirements of the Code shall apply in addition. - 1.7 In the absence of specific Local National Legislation and/or Local National Standards and/or Codes of Practice dealing with such matters as set out in Clause 1.5 above, the Insured shall notify Contract Insurers of the provenance of Standards and/or Codes of Practice that will apply on a Tunnel Works project which relate to health and safety practices (including those applicable to the provision and operation of plant and machinery), design and construction (including materials and workmanship matters). - 1.8 The Insured shall provide the statutory legislative requirements, Standards and/or Codes of Practice to prevail during the Tunnel Works in Schedule 1 to this Code.

-1.9 A suggested 'Schedule of Deliverables' for use by Contract Insurers is given in Appendix B. It should be acknowledged, however, that the schedule as presented cannot and shall not be seen as exhaustive.
-The 'deliverables' on any particular Tunnel Works project will be determined by the project requirements, as set out in Contract Documentation.
+- 1.2 The scope of this Code applies to the project development, design, contract procurement for construction and construction stages of Tunnel Works, wherever these may be carried out geographically, the operation of Tunnel Works so far as any stipulated maintenance period and the impact of Tunnel Works construction on Third Parties including infrastructure. - 1.3 The Code excludes the operational performance of tunnels and underground structures other than that included within any stipulated maintenance period under a construction contract. - 1.4.
+The Code is intended to operate in parallel with and does not derogate from: - a) statutory duties, responsibilities and requirements of Local National Legislation relating to health and safety, the design and subsequent implementation of construction activities in respect of Tunnel Works, - b) Local National Standards and/or Codes of Practice appropriate and applicable to design and construction of Tunnel Works including those relating to workmanship and materials; - c) recommendations for and guidance on health and safety practices as set out in British Standard BS6164:2011 (Code of practice for safety in tunnelling in the construction industry) and any subsequent revisions or equivalent appropriate and applicable Local National Standards and/or Codes of Practice. - 1.5 Where the provisions of the Code are more extensive and/or more onerous than any recommendations, statutory requirements, duties, responsibilities or Standards/Codes of Practice set out in Clause 1.5 above, the requirements of the Code shall apply in addition. - In the absence of specific Local National Legislation and/or Local National Standards and/or Codes of Practice dealing with such matters as set out in Clause 1.5 above, the Insured shall notify Contract Insurers of the provenance of Standards and/or Codes of Practice that will apply on a Tunnel Works project which relate to health and safety practices (including those applicable to the provision and operation of plant and machinery), design and construction (including materials and workmanship matters). - 1.7 The Insured shall provide the statutory legislative requirements, Standards and/or Codes of Practice to prevail during the Tunnel Works in Schedule 1 to this Code. - 1.8 A suggested 'Schedule of Deliverables' for use by Contract Insurers is given in Appendix B. It should be acknowledged, however, that the schedule as presented cannot and shall not be seen as exhaustive.
+The 'deliverables' on any particular Tunnel Works project will be determined by the project requirements, as set out in Contract Documentation. - 2 COMPLIANCE WITH THE CODE - 2.1 Compliance with the Code as it applies to construction projects involving Tunnel Works, should minimise the risk of physical loss or damage and associated delays.
+It follows that Insurance contracts covering Tunnel Works should benefit from provisions which enable Insurers to enforce the requirements of the Code.